 There are two ways to connect forwarders to peer nodes:

 - Use the indexer discovery feature.
 With indexer discovery, each forwarder queries the manager node for a list of all peer nodes in the cluster.
 It then uses load balancing to forward data to the set of peer nodes.
 In the case of a multisite cluster, a forwarder can optionally query the manager for a list of all peers on a single site.
 See "Use indexer discovery to connect forwarders to peer nodes."

 - Connect forwarders directly to peer nodes.
 This is the traditional method for establishing forwarder/indexer connectivity.
 You specify the peer nodes directly on the forwarders as receivers.
 See "Connect forwarders directly to peer nodes."

 Indexer discovery has advantages over the traditional method:

 - When new peer nodes join the cluster, you do not need to reconfigure and restart your forwarders to connect to the new peers.
 The forwarder automatically gets the updated list of peers from the manager node.
 It uses load balancing to forward to all peers in the list.

 - You can add new forwarders without needing to determine the current set of cluster peers.
 You just configure indexer discovery on the new forwarders.

 - You can use weighted load balancing when forwarding data across the set of peers.
-With indexer discovery, the master can track the amount of total disk space on each peer and communicate that information to the forwarders.
+With indexer discovery, the manager node can track the amount of total disk space on each peer and communicate that information to the forwarders.
 The forwarders then adjust the amount of data they send to each peer, based on the disk capacity.

 Configure the data inputs to each forwarder